It was no cake walk, but you did it. And now you’re ready to work, but you’ve discovered you need experience to get deployed.

 Additionally, our objective is to use the in-person class time to its fullest potential by engaging participants in as much hands-on practice as possible.
 As such, all on-demand pre-work courses must be complete before arriving to class.

 Following enrollment, you will receive more information on the pre-work required.
 Expect to spend 15-20 hours in preparation for class.

 CATI will provide all instructional material for Residential Adjusting 101.

 CATI will provide the following:

-CATI does not support your personal computer, nor Xactimate on your personal computer.
+CATI does not provide support for your personal computer, nor do we provide support for Xactimate on your personal computer.